-You will benefit from specialist input throughout the programme through the involvement of professional pilots and senior managers from the aviation industry.
+You’ll benefit from specialist input throughout the course through the involvement of professional pilots and senior managers from the aviation industry.
 Bringing working knowledge of advanced communications and navigation systems, management techniques and strategic thinking, these contributions complement the knowledge base provided by the course.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.